Actually, they are not the only options and you can find out what’s going on with a few simple experiments.

 Another example here would be some kind of food poisoning in which case you may need antibiotics if it doesn’t resolve quickly.
 I also recommend taking probiotics to restore healthy gut bacteria.

-My digestive support supplement provides both a full array of digestive enzymes and probiotics, plus glutamine powder, which nourishes the cells that line the gut.
+My digestive support supplement provides both a full array of Digestive enzymes break down carbohydrates, fats and proteins into their smallest components, allowing them to be absorbed by the body.
+Examples of digestive enzymes include… and probiotics, plus glutamine powder, which nourishes the cells that line the gut.

 Allergy or Intolerance?